fortwaynedsa/fortwaynedsa.org/_homepage/en/index.md

 DSA’s members are building mass movements for social change in their respective cities.
 We are united in creating a more equitable world by establishing socialism as a political force.
 We believe our governments and economy should operate, through social ownership, for the benefit of all.

-Locally, we represent Huntington, Steuben, Wells, and Whitley counties and advocate for causes that impact our region and beyond.
+Locally, we represent Adams, Allen, Dekalb, Noble, Huntington, Steuben, Wells, and Whitley counties and advocate for causes that impact our region and beyond.
 Our tagline is “Three Rivers, One Struggle,” and it’s a nod to the St. Mary’s, St. Joseph, and Maumee rivers that have been an intrinsic part of the city’s heritage.
 Like the rivers that come together to form a confluence, so do our members to promote freedom, equality, justice, and solidarity for the many, not the few.

 Solidarity!